Albarello: Italian Renaissance

 Two albarelli fashioned with a prominent Italian motif called "a foglie" or leafy design.
 Most likely manufactured in the Naples district.
 Located at the Metropolitan Museum of Art in the European Sculpture and Decorative Arts collection.

 The earliest Italian examples were produced in Florence in the 15th century.
 Albarelli were made in Italy from the first half of the 15th century through to the late 18th century and beyond.
-Italian-based albarelli are commonly measured to be 7-8 inches in height.
+Italian-based albarelli are commonly measured to be 7-8 in in height.
 Italian albarelli adopted its shape from lustreware from Islamic Spain.
 Unlike English albarelli, Italian-based pots had flat edges on the rims to account for the placement of a paper cover that functioned as a lid.
-There was a lot of Oriental inspiration when making these jars, noticed through the blue and white colors on majority of the pots, also referred to as alla porcellana, which means in the form of imported Chinese porcelain, "a trofei" meaning with trophies, "a foglie" meaning leafy designs, and "a frutti" meaning decorated with fruits.
+There was a lot of Oriental inspiration when making these jars, noticed through the blue and white colours on majority of the pots, also referred to as alla porcellana, which means in the form of imported Chinese porcelain, "a trofei" meaning with trophies, "a foglie" meaning leafy designs, and "a frutti" meaning decorated with fruits.
 Further designs include floral motifs against a white background, to more elaborate designs such as portraits of a cherub or priest, and can include a label describing the contents of the jar.
 Specific styles of decoration are now associated with various Italian locations, including Florence, Venice, Gerace and Palermo in Sicily.